-There are six skills Phonics Hero teaches; knowing the sounds, reading, spelling, tricky/sight word reading and spelling and sentence reading.
-Within each of these skills the 7-8 games systematically move children towards mastery.
+There are six skills Phonics Hero teaches; knowing the sounds, reading, spelling, tricky word (camera) reading and spelling and sentence reading.
+Within each of the six skills, there are 7-8 games which systematically teach the sub-skills that children must learn to achieve mastery.

 Knowing the sounds involves recognising a printed letter and linking it with a sound.
 The know games will practise: